Edwin Sandys (Parliamentarian): First English Civil War

 Parliament first instructed Sandys to intercept Sir John Sackville, factor of Royalist Edward Sackville, 4th Earl of Dorset of Knole.
 They apprehended him on his way to church in Sevenoaks on Sunday 14 August 1642.
 Sir John was transported to Fleet Prison and five wagon loads of food, valuable items and weapons were confiscated.
-Sandys claimed to have recovered enough arms to support 500-600 troops, however a subsequent report to the House of Lords stated an inventory of what had been take showed it was a fifth of that amount.
+Sandys claimed to have recovered enough arms to support 500-600 troops.
+However, a subsequent report to the House of Lords stated an inventory of what had been taken showed it was a fifth of that amount.
 Sandys then moved to confiscate the arms of George Stewart, 9th Seigneur d'Aubigny at Cobham Hall and John Tufton, 2nd Earl of Thanet from Hothfield, both prominent royalists.
 The soldiers then moved on to ransack the houses of Sir Edward Dering, 1st Baronet, Sir William Butler and Robert Filmer.

-On the 23rd of August 1642 Sandys troops arrested Christopher Roper, 4th Baron Teynham in Rochester, the following day Sandys' soldiers took part in Looting and defilement of Rochester Cathedral.
+On 23 August 1642, Sandys troops arrested Christopher Roper, 4th Baron Teynham in Rochester.
+The following day, Sandys' soldiers took part in Looting and defilement of Rochester Cathedral.

-Sandys then led his soldiers to Canterbury Cathedral where they arrived on the 26th August 1642 in search of gunpowder held in the cathedral and to arrest the Dean of Canterbury, Isaac Bargrave.
+Sandys then led his soldiers to Canterbury Cathedral where they arrived on 26 August 1642 in search of gunpowder held in the cathedral and to arrest the Dean of Canterbury, Isaac Bargrave.
 The Dean was absent and Sandys arrested him in Gravesend and transported him to Fleet Prison.
 Bargrave had previously saved Sandys from execution, intervening after he had been indicted for rape in Maidstone.